 What it costs to stake a claim

 The good news for corporations and celebrities is that the price for one of the potential new domains is far beyond what a basement armchair Internet prospector can afford.
-According to the Washington Post, it costs a whopping $185,000 to apply and $25,000 annually to maintain the domain.
+According to the Washington Post, it costs a whopping $185,000 to get started and $25,000 annually to maintain the domain.
 And if a party applies for a brave new domain with ICANN and is rejected, they only get back some of the application fee.

 This has online activists like Lauren Weinstein of the Los Angeles-based People for Internet Responsibility up in arms.
 Weinstein alleged that the outrageous fees are merely a moneymaking venture for ICANN, and that the rainbow of highly specific domains will cause aggravation for trademark holders – not to mention users.
 ICANN chairman Peter Thrush’s defense for the high fees for .gay, .nazi or any of the proposed new domains is two-fold.
 First, the non-profit ICANN is expecting there to be lawsuits, and second, the organization believes it needs that much money to help defend against cybersquatting.

 “Our job is to protect competition and give extra choices for consumers and entrepreneurs,” said Thrush.